tseki88/steveSekiProjectFive/README.md

 - [ ] Responsive

 ### Stretch Goals
-- Make
 - Draggable score rows and columns (to rearrange order)?
+- Login authentication
 - Make another component, which can be added to the interface.
-(Tally Counter)
+    - Game Duration Timer
+    - Count Down Timer
+    - Dice Roller
+        - multiple sided dice
+    - listed notes (for roleplaying)
+    - Tally Counter
 - Ability to add and remove (with confirmation) multiple components on the interface.
 - Ability to lock the component, to prevent removal.
 - Draggable Component Renderer